Effacement – What Exactly Is It?

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

-In order for the baby to be born, the strong and firm muscles forming the cervix need to soften, stretch and thin out or effaced and open to allow the baby to move down from the uterus and into the birthing tract.
-Prostaglandins are chemicals produced by the body towards the end of pregnancy which softens the cervix and helps it dilate.
+In order for the baby to be born, the strong and firm muscles forming the cervix need to soften, stretch, and thin out or effaced and open.
+This is important to allow the baby to move down from the uterus and into the birthing tract.
+Prostaglandins are chemicals produced by the body towards the end of pregnancy, which softens the cervix and helps it dilate.
 This process is called effacement.

 How to Measure Cervical Effacement